In this article:

-In the case of a skin burn with skin loss, split-thickness skin grafts are usually used to cover the defect of skin loss.
-That technique involves taking a partial layer of skin from a normal or non-injured area.
+- Split-thickness skin grafts to cover the defect of skin loss in burns.
+This technique involves taking a partial layer of skin from a normal or noninjured area.
 This harvested “skin” is then placed in the area of total skin loss as a graft to provide surface coverage.

-Some people may even opt for this procedure for cosmetic reasons, i.e. to correct or reconstruct physical defects, scars or wounds that are otherwise harmless but attract attention due to their deformed appearance.
+Some people may even opt for this procedure for cosmetic reasons, such as to correct or reconstruct physical defects, scars, or wounds that are otherwise harmless but attract attention due to their deformed appearance.

 As time progressed, the plastic surgical techniques were incorporated into civilian surgical procedures to improve the appearance of the nose, protruding chins, sagging or small breasts, etc. These surgeries for cosmetic reasons were done by surgeons trained as plastic surgeons.